Journal Article Citations in APA (6th Edition) | Format & Examples

 |Format||Last name, Initials.
 (Year).
 Article title.
 Article submitted for publication, Department Name, University Name.|

 |Example||Smith, J. M., & Davis, H. (2019).
 Language acquisition among autistic children.
 Article submitted for publication, Department of Psychology, University of Notre Dame.|

 Article in press

 An article which has been submitted and accepted for publication in a journal is cited as “in press.”
-Here, the name of the journal is included, university information is omitted, and “in press” is written in place of the year (both in the reference list and the in-text citation):
+Here, the name of the journal is included, university information is omitted, and “in press” is written in place of the year (in both the reference list and the APA 6 in-text citation):

 |Format||Last name, Initials. (in press).
 Article title.
 Journal Name.|